AKC1 – Hazard Warning Lights May Not Activate – 2020 Porsche 911 Carrera

 Under certain specific conditions, there is a possibility that the hazard warning lights may not activate after pressing the switch in the center console.
 If the hazard warning cannot be activated, this may increase the risk of a crash in a hazard situation.

-What will Porsche do?
+What will PorscheeBay do?

-Porsche is conducting a safety recall to reprogram the control unit to eliminate this issue.
+PorscheeBay is conducting a safety recall to reprogram the control unit to eliminate this issue.

 What if you are not the owner or operator of this vehicle?